Steven L. Olsen, "Nephi's Literary Endeavor," in Religious Educator 4, no. 3 (2003): 133–141.

-Steven L. Olsen is associate managing director in the Family and Church History Department in Salt Lake City.
+Steven L. Olsen was associate managing director in the Family and Church History Department in Salt Lake City when this was written.

 At the end of his ministry, Nephi, the first writer in the Book of Mormon, bore powerful witness of the eternal value of his sacred record.
 In fact, he declared that all mankind, willingly or reluctantly, will come to a knowledge of its truthfulness at the judgment bar of God: